bobheadxi/deployments/README.md

 # Deployments

 `bobheadxi/deployments` is a GitHub action for working painlessly with deployment statuses.
-Instead of exposing with convoluted Action configuration that mirrors that of the [GitHub API](https://developer.github.com/v3/repos/deployments/) like some of the other available Actions do, this Action simply exposes a number of configurable, easy-to-use "steps" common to most deployment flows.
+Instead of exposing convoluted Action configuration that mirrors that of the [GitHub API](https://developer.github.com/v3/repos/deployments/) like some of the other available Actions do, this Action simply exposes a number of configurable, easy-to-use "steps" common to most deployment flows.